petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`
 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-After an [upgrade](../../../installation-and-upgrades/upgrading-liferay.md) in Liferay, publications created in older versions become out of date, serving only as references and no longer being modifiable, revertible, or publishable.
+After an [upgrade](../../../installation-and-upgrades/upgrading-liferay.md), publications created on older versions become out of date, serving only as references and no longer being modifiable, revertible, or publishable.
 However, users can still view, delete, or move compatible changes to another publication.

 To manage out-of-date publications,